January Birthstone: Garnet Meaning, Folklore, Varieties, And Care

 - Known as the “Karma Stone,” wearing this gem while doing kind deeds is believed to bring good fortune to the wearer.
 Some people believe that the same is true with the reverse.
 For instance, wearing a garnet stone while doing bad acts brings bad luck.

 - Also known as the “Stone of Health,” it is thought to protect warriors in battle and ward-off disease.
-In ancient times, it was even be placed in wounds to aid in healing.
+In ancient times, it was even placed in wounds to aid in healing.

 - Ancient Hindu astrologers believed the gem relinquished guilty feelings and negative emotions of all kinds, bringing happiness, health, and wealth to those who wore it.